pydata/sparse/docs/user_manual/building_dok.rst

 this time, they can do little else.

 You can get started by defining the shape (and optionally, datatype) of the :obj:`DOK` array.
-If you do not specify a dtype, it is inferred from the first element.
+If you do not specify a dtype, it is inferred from the value dictionary or is set to :code:`dtype('float64')` if that is not present.

 .. code-block:: python